rehierl/abstract-properties/13-5-document-order/x-when-to-associate.md

+when are properties/attributes applied?
+- in the context of a node tree
+- not in the context of a tag soup
+- a big difference (!)

 * any operation that builds upon the visit order of a node must be executed while processing the node's start-tag